cli-kit/lipsum/README.md

 ## Copyright

 Copyright (C) 2014 Freeform Systems, Ltd.
 This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.</code></pre>
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Source